OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 :file:`.vmx` file.

-The `vmconfig-entry` element has no attributes and can appear multiple times, the entries are added to the configuration file in the provided order.
-Note, that {kiwi} does not check the entries for correctness. {kiwi} only forwards them.
+The `vmconfig-entry` element has no attributes and can appear multiple times.
+The entries are added to the configuration file in the provided order.
+Note that {kiwi} does not check the entries for correctness.

 The following example adds the two entries `numvcpus = "4"` and `cpuid.coresPerSocket = "2"` into the VM configuration file: